PamePittaGros/PamePittaGros/README.md

 - 💞️ I’m looking to collaborate on many projects.
 - 📫 How to reach me dm, or email.
 - 😄 Pronouns: She\her, they\them.
-- ⚡ Fun fact: African Polyglot that speach mostly eropean languages...
+- ⚡ Fun fact: African Polyglot that speak mostly Eropean languages...

 <!---
 PamePittaGros/PamePittaGros is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.